Yarondr/FRC-Easy-Coding/README.md

 # FRC Easy Coding

-a python hebrew gui that connects to robot code currently using the code in [demacia off season robot code](https://github.com/Demacia5635/offseason24-25/tree/DayC)
+a python hebrew gui that connects to robot code currently using the code in [Demacia 2025 season](https://github.com/Demacia5635/season2025)

 ## requernments